-Term Description AOA/ Articles/ Articles of Articles of Association of our Company, as amended, from time to time Association Audit Committee The Committee of the Board of Directors constituted as the Company's Audit Committee in accordance with Section 177 of the Companies Act, 2013 as described in the chapter titled "Our Management" beginning on page 142 of this Draft Red Herring Prospectus.
+Term Description AOA/ Articles/ Articles of Articles of Association of our Company, as amended, from time to time Association Audit Committee The Committee of the Board of Directors constituted as the Company's Audit Committee in accordance with Section 177 of the Companies Act, 2013 as described in the chapter titled "Our Management" beginning on page 139 of this Prospectus.
 Auditors/ Statutory Auditors The Statutory Auditors of our Company being M/s.
 D. N. Dokania & Associates, (Firm Registration No. as 050042C).
-Bankers to our Company HDFC Bank Limited Board of Directors/ the Board/ The Board of Directors of our Company, including all duly constituted Committees thereof. our Board For further details of our Directors, please refer to section titled "Our Management" beginning on page 142 of this Draft Red Herring Prospectus.
-Chief Financial Officer/ CFO The Chief Financial Officer of our Company being Harendra Singh Companies Act/ Act The Companies Act, 2013 and amendments thereto and erstwhile Companies Act 1956 as applicable Company Secretary and Compliance Officer The Company Secretary & Compliance Officer of our Company being Seepika Gupta (M. No.: A37984) Depositories National Securities Depository Limited (NSDL) and Central Depository Services (India) Limited (CDSL).
+Bankers to our Company HDFC Bank Limited Board of Directors/ the Board/ The Board of Directors of our Company, including all duly constituted Committees thereof. our Board For further details of our Directors, please refer to section titled "Our Management" beginning on page 139 of this Prospectus.
+Chief Financial Officer/ CFO The Chief Financial Officer of our Company being Harendra Singh Companies Act/ Act The Companies Act, 2013 and amendments thereto and erstwhile Companies Act 1956 as applicable Company Secretary and Compliance Officer The Company Secretary & Compliance Officer of our Company being Seepika Gupta (M. No.: A37984) Depositories National Securities Depository Limited (NSDL) and Central Depository Services (India) 2 of contracts Limited (CDSL).
 Depositories Act The Depositories Act, 1996, as amended from time to time.
 Director(s) / our Directors The Director(s) of our Company, unless otherwise specified DP/ Depository Participant A depository participant as defined under the Depositories Act DP ID Depository's Participant's Identity Number Equity Shareholders/ Persons/ Entities holding Equity Shares of our Company Shareholders Equity Shares Equity Shares of the Company of Face Value of ₹ 10/- each unless otherwise specified in the context thereof.
 Fugitive economic offender Shall mean an individual who is declared a fugitive economic offender under section 12 of the Fugitive Economic Offenders Act, 2018 (17 of 2018) Independent Director An Independent Director as defined under Section 2(47) of the Companies Act, 2013 and as defined under the Listing Regulations.
-For details of our Independent Directors, see "Our Management" on page 142 of this Draft Red Herring Prospectus.
+For details of our Independent Directors, see "Our Management" on page 139 of this Prospectus.
 ISIN International Securities Identification Number.
 In this case being INE0DN001027